traefik/traefik/docs/content/operations/api.md

 All the following endpoints must be accessed with a `GET` HTTP request.

-!!! info
+!!! info "Pagination"
-    The results are paginated.

     By default, up to 100 results are returned per page, and the next page can be checked using the `X-Next-Page` HTTP Header.
     To control pagination, use the `page` and `per_page` query parameters.

     ```bash
     curl https://traefik.example.com:8080/api/http/routers?page=2&per_page=20